-Benjy Slator of North Yorkshire, England, has been named director of performance for the Virginia Soccer Association (VSA).
-In this newly created position, he will be responsible for the implementation of video analysis and functional conditioning programs to compliment the VSA's current methodology and training techniques.
-Benjy is a former soccer player for Bluefield College and the National Premier Soccer League.
+Benjamin "Benjy" Slator of North Yorkshire, England, married Haley McBee on Friday, May 18, 2018.
+Benjy is the director of performance for the Virginia Soccer Association (VSA) and Virginia Development Academy (VDA) where he is responsible for the implementation of video analysis and functional conditioning programs to compliment the current methodology and training techniques.
+He is a former soccer player for Bluefield College and the National Premier Soccer League.

 Brian Vaught of Rural Retreat, Virginia, was elected to serve on the Wythe County Board of Supervisors during the November 2017 election.
 Brian has more than two decades of experience within state and local government, including his most recent work with the Rural Retreat Town Council.

 Benny Burrell and his wife, Valerie ('09), of Richmond, Virginia, have been facilitating sessions on the challenges of relationships at New Creation Ministries in Cobbs Creek (VA).
 Valerie is an online admissions counselor at BC.

 Just days prior to her graduation from Bluefield College, Gabrielle Rivers Edens of Kingsport, Tennessee, welcomed a baby boy, Rylan Carroll, to the family.
 She and her husband also celebrated their third wedding anniversary and the birthday of their oldest son, Kyle, who turned two-years-old.